Hilti-Research/construction_robot_stationing_datasets/README.md

 ## Examples

 We provide two examples of how to use the datasets.
+The file `requirements.txt` contains the python dependencies for `example_kabsch.py`.
+For running `example_handeye.py`, you additionally need GTSAM with the python bindings installed.

 ### example_kabsch.py